isrusin/CBcalc/README.md

 ```

 ## Usage
-CBCalc is a command line util.
+CBcalc is a command line util.
 For convenient usage, cbcalc.py should have execute permission and its parent folder should be in the PATH environment variable.
 In the case it could be executed as:

 ```
 cbcalc.py [-s] [-o] [METHODS] MODE INPUT